Who Dares Define Metadata?

 Descriptive metadata allows you to discover what the data is about and if it’s relevant to you.
 It includes information such as title, abstract and creator or even media such as youtube videos where data scientists explain the data.
-We often encourage new metadata management projects to start with descriptive metadata, as it provides a high level map to understand the data landscape.
-Managed descriptive metadata can then be used to ‘zoom-in’ on the datasets to find out more.
+We often encourage new metadata management projects to start with descriptive metadata, as it provides a high-level map to understand the data landscape.
+Managed descriptive metadata can then be used to ‘zoom in’ on the datasets to find out more.

 Why Does It Matter?

 Trust.
 Trusted data can move mountains for organisations.
 Without transparency, key stakeholders cannot make decisions that allow them to meet their objectives and move the needle forward.
-Untrustworthy data curbs an organisation’s ability to make critical decisions because they cannot trust the insights that inform those decisions.
+Untrustworthy data curbs an organisation’s ability to make critical decisions because it cannot trust the insights that inform those decisions.